spinnaker/spinnaker/docs/commands.md

 An account in the Kubernetes provider refers to a single Kubernetes context.
 In Kubernetes, a context is the combination of a Kubernetes cluster and some credentials.
 If no context is specified, the default context in in your kubeconfig is assumed.

-You must also provide a set of Docker Registries for each account.Spinnaker will automatically upload that Registry's credentials to the specified Kubernetes cluster allowing you to deploy those images without further configuration.
+You must also provide a set of Docker Registries for each account.
+Spinnaker will automatically upload that Registry's credentials to the specified Kubernetes cluster allowing you to deploy those images without further configuration.

 #### Usage
 ```